sgaisi/moonshotAISI/docs/getting_started/quick_install.md

 Lastly, access Moonshot UI using a browser (`http://localhost:3000`).

-!!! warning
+> **Warning**<br>
 If you are operating on an x86 MacOS, you may encounter difficulties when attempting to install the dependency for moonshot-data.
 Please refer to this [FAQ](../faq.md#i-am-unable-to-install-pytorch) for a potential solution.

 ## Extra Resources